-Thanks to Christy for suggesting one of the names from her list as our Baby Name of the Day.
+Thanks to Christy for suggesting our Baby Name of the Day.

-But in the 1980s, this name took on a very different association, thanks to Lady Diana Spencer.
+But in the 1980s, Sloane took on a very different association, thanks to Lady Diana Spencer.

-The world watched as Lady Di became a princess in a fairytale wedding, and we all learned the term Sloanie – the rough equivalent of Preppy in US slang in the 1980s.
-Bestselling “official” handbooks were issued for both.
+The world watched as Lady Di became a princess in a fairytale wedding broadcast around the world.
+We all learned the term Sloanie – the rough equivalent of “preppy” in 1980s American slang.

 The year was 1986.
 Matthew Broderick was Ferris Bueller.
 And Ferris?
 He was taking a day off.